 Plural: alumnae refers to women only; alumni refers to men or to women and men

 State degrees and degree years as follows.
 In running text, separate names and degree listings with commas.
-Be careful to use an apostrophe (') rather than a single quote mark (‘) before the degree year.
+Be careful to use an apostrophe (with its tail curling to the left, not the right) rather than a single quote mark (') before the degree year.

 If multiple alumni and their degree years are indicated, use semicolons to separate each listing: